 As Celebrants, we can help you create a beautiful, unique and meaningful ceremony despite all that is going on in the world at this time.
 The most important thing is to remember that whilst your ceremony may have been postponed just now, your love for each other continues to grow stronger.

-We are being advised that until Phase 4 there will be significant physical distancing measures in place at all group gatherings.
-During Phases 2-3 it is therefore important to consider how to plan your post-ceremony celebrations.
-Your reception or evening meal may need to take place with 2m physical distancing requirements in place.
-This might mean more tables with less people on each table, for example.
+We are being advised that until Phase 4 there will be significant physical distancing measures in place and restrictions on numbers at all group gatherings.
+During Phase 3 it is therefore important to consider how to plan your pre- and post- ceremony celebrations.

-Depending on the space in your chosen wedding venue, it may be possible to enjoy an evening dance with guests physically distancing during the dance.
-As such, it is hard to imagine how a traditional Scottish Ceilidh could go ahead during Phase 2-3.
+Depending on the space in your chosen wedding venue, it may be possible to enjoy an evening dance with a small number of guests physically distancing during the dance.
+As such, it is hard to imagine how a traditional Scottish Ceilidh could go ahead during Phase 3.
 It is important to discuss the options available to you with your venue provider.

 Our promise to you